harbaum/NanoMig/sim/README.md

 Currently implemented in this testbench are:

- - Run the complete Minimig and fx68k core on a real kickstart 1.3
+ - Run the complete Minimig and fx68k core on a real kickstart
  - Video output via SDL
- - Floppy disk emulation
+ - Floppy disk read emulation
+ - IDE HDD emulation incl. write support (tested with kick 3.1)
  - SD card emulation
  - UART emulation (for e.g. diagnostic output of DiagROM)
  - Includes a skeleton for a [custom test rom](test_rom)